mayula6/uxprototypingtask-May-Goldshtain/README.md

 # WIX UX Prototyping Home Assignment

 ### Guidance
-1. Download/Clone the template of the Editor environment task.
+1. Download/Clone the template of the Editor environment task to check it.